Crow Hollow

-Crow Hollow is a 1952 British mystery film directed by Michael McCarthy and starring Donald Houston, Natasha Parry and Patricia Owens.
-It is based on the 1950 novel Crow Hollow by Dorothy Eden.
-In the film, newlywed Ann Amour survives a number of murder attempts, while her maid is found stabbed to death by unknown assailants.
-Ann is unaware of who is trying to kill her.
+Crow Hollow is a 1952 British second feature ('B') mystery film directed by Michael McCarthy and starring Donald Houston, Natasha Parry and Patricia Owens.
+It was written by Vivian Milroy based on the 1950 novel Crow Hollow by Dorothy Eden.
+Newlywed Ann Amour survives a number of murder attempts, while her maid is found stabbed to death by unknown assailants.